Google Analytics 4

 Learn how to integrate Fundraise Up with Google Analytics 4.

-• Administrative access to your organization’s Google Tag Manager account, or access to the container installed on your organization’s website
+• Administrative access to your organization’s Google Tag Manager account, or access to the container installed on your organization’s website.

 • Administrative access to your organization’s Google Analytics account, or access to the property added to your organization’s website.

-Part 1: Get your Google Analytics Measurement ID
+Step 1.
+Get your Google Analytics Measurement ID

 1. Log in to Google Analytics.

-Part 2: Add your Measurement ID to the Fundraise Up GA4 Configuration tag in Google Tag Manager
+Step 2.
+Add your Measurement ID to the Fundraise Up GA4 Configuration tag in Google Tag Manager

 1. Log in to Google Tag Manager.